RocketPuppy/redux-consumer-toolkit/README.md

 state or both the input and output state types will vary across arguments and return values.
 These will be noted in each module.

+Both memoized and non-memoized versions of these modules are exported.
+Memoized versions can be accessed by `import { Memoized } from 'redux-reducer-toolkit'`.

 ### Functor

 ### Use case